Frequently Asked Questions

 Agricultural burning is the burning of vegetative debris from an agricultural operation necessary for disease or pest control, necessary for crop propagation or crop rotation, or where identified as a best management practice by the agricultural burning practices and research task force...or other authoritative source on agricultural practices.
 It also includes propane flaming for the purpose of vegetative debris removal (see RCW 70A.15.5090 and WAC 173-430-030(1).

 Yes.
-Natural Selection Farms offers composting for orchard removal and prunings and Northwest Farm Service provides:grinding/chipping services for orchard and vineyard removal.
+For example, Natural Selection Farms offers composting for orchard removal and prunings and Northwest Farm Service provides:grinding/chipping services for orchard and vineyard removal.

 Agricultural burning permits may be obtained by irrigation/drainage districts for burning that is part of water system management and by commercial agricultural operations when burning is necessary for disease/pest control or crop propagation/rotation or is deemed a best management practice by the agricultural burning practices and research task force.
 A commercial agricultural operation is a business that grows or produces agricultural products on land in which they have a present right of possession.
 It does not include persons growing or producing products primarily for their own consumption.